fwilliams/deep-geometric-prior/README.md

 python reconstruct_surface.py deep_geometric_prior_data/scans/daratech.ply 0.01 1.0 10 -d cuda:0 cuda:1 cuda:2 cuda:3 -nl 25 -ng 25 -o daratech
 ```
 *NOTE:* You may need to change the paths `deep_geometric_prior_data/scans/*.ply` to point to where you extracted the zip file, and you may need to change the device arguments `-d cuda:0 ...` to adapt to your system.
+To avoid `CUDA out of memory` error use the reconstruction in batches `--batch-size`.

 Each of the above commands produces a `ply` file and `pt` file (e.g. `anchor.ply`, `anchor.pt`).
 The PLY file contains a dense upsampled point cloud and the PT file contains metadata about the reconstruction.
 You can use the PT file to perform further operations using example `export_point_cloud.py`.